drufball/yosai/_drafts/intrigue.md

 "I've never heard anything like that before.
 You said the jorogumo _transformed_?"

 Moto nodded.
 "I'm not sure they did it themselves, though.
 It seemed like the change hurt.
 Their bodies weren't in great shape afterwards."
-Moto looked at the boy, lying by the fire as Fumi tended to him.
-"And it only happened when the boy touched them."
+Moto looked at the boy, lying by the fire as Fumi turned and tended to him.
+"It only happened when the boy touched them."

 "You think he had something to do with it?"

 "I don't know.
 It sounds crazy, but it seemed like he had some connection with them.
 Whenever we killed a spider, the boy looked like it hurt him too.
-It was hard to tell, though, because he was flailing around like crazy.
-I think he was bitten.
+It was hard to tell, though.
+He was probably just bitten or something.
 Should we tell his father?"

 Iruka considered for a moment.
 "Probably best not to.
-People pay for Daggers when they don't want questions asked.
-The dad may know what's up with the kid or he might not, but I guarantee whichever way it goes he'd rather we pretend like we didn't see anything."
+People pay for Daggers when they don't want questions.
+The dad may know what's up with the kid or he might not, but I guarantee whichever way it goes he won't be happy we noticed and started asking."

 Fumi looked up from her ministrations.
 "Are you sure they attacked him?
 Where did you see him get bitten?"

 "I didn't see it.
 Probably happened before we arrived.
 The kid had already lost it by the time we got there.
 Why?"

 Fumi did one last pass over the boy.
-"Aside from a few bruises and scrapes from when we were carrying him out, the kid doesn't have a scratch on him."
+"Aside from a few bruises and these cuts on his arms, the kid is fine.
+Nothing that could be a bite."

 "That can't be right.
-He seemed mad when we approached him.
-And the spiders were all over him at the end, why wouldn't they bite?"
+He seemed mad when we approached.
+And the spiders were all over him at the end, why wouldn't they bite him?"

 Fumi shrugged.
-"All I know is there's no spider bites.
+"All I know is there's no bite marks.
 Maybe it was just shock?"

-There was a faint rustle as Keta began to stir against the tree, his eyes flickering.
-Everyone tensed and watched, waiting to see how the shapeling would react.
+There was a rustle as Keta stirred against the tree, his eyes flickering.
+They tensed and watched, waiting to see how the shapeling would react.

-Keta's eyes snapped open and he began to strain against the ropes desperately, his feet scrambling for purchase along the ground.
+Keta's eyes snapped open and he began to strain against the ropes, his feet scrambling for purchase along the ground.
 He groaned, his eyes white with fear.
 Moto took a step forward, his hand held out, but Iruka held him back.

 "It's OK, kid.
 Nothing you can do right now but let it pass.
 It shouldn't take more than an hour.
 But right now getting close is only going to stress him worse."